 - (1) The following types of activities are distinguished from professions, vocations, and occupations and are not acceptable as ballot designations pursuant to Elections Code § 13107(a)(3): - (a) Avocations: An avocation is a casual or occasional activity, diversion or hobby pursued principally for enjoyment and is in addition to the candidate's principal profession, vocation or occupation.
-Avocations may include, but are not limited to: Hobbies, social activities, volunteer work, and matters pursued as an amateur.
+The Secretary of State's Ballot Designation Regulations state that avocations may include, but are not limited to: Hobbies, social activities, volunteer work (except as set forth in section 20714.5), and matters pursued as an amateur.